TheArturthur/CoppermindScraper/Cosmere/The Way of Kings.md

 ### Kaladin
 **Kaladin** is the focus character of the novel.
 At the beginning of his story, he is a squadleader in [[Amaram\|Amaram's]] army.
 His storyline then cuts to his time as a slave.
 He is sold to [[Shattered Plains\| Sadeas's warcamp]], where he is placed in [[Bridge Four\|Bridge Four]], and made to run headlong into enemy fire with the rest of his bridgecrew to give the army a way to cross the chasms as well as drawing enemy arrows away from troops.
 After a period of despair, Kaladin works to improve the life of his bridgecrew.
 He trains them so that the bridge runs won't tire them out so much, saves the lives of injured bridgemen, and slowly gets them to start caring again, and to see themselves as soldiers.
 Kaladin also plans to find a way to escape from Sadeas's army.
-Kaladin faces the internal struggles of his inability to save those around him and his distrust of any lighteyes, both of which are resolved with the climax of the novel.
+Kaladin faces the internal struggles of his inability to save those around him and his distrust of any lighteyes.
 As the focus character of *The Way of Kings*, Kaladin's past is viewed through the use of flashbacks.
 The flashbacks show his childhood and his surgeon apprenticeship under his father, as well as how he joins the army and why he became a slave.

 ### Dalinar